Originate/exosphere/tutorial/part_2/part_2a/06_communication_format.md

   whether the message was correctly sent, i.e. whether its payload was correctly formatted, not whether it was executed successfully by its receivers.
-  Exocom then performs additional _requests_ to the services that are supposed to receive the message in order to deliver the message to them.
+  ExoCom then performs additional _requests_ to the services that are supposed to receive the message in order to deliver the message to them.